 Shoulder seasons are a good time to visit as you get better value and less people, but still benefit from decent weather.

 If you are traveling through San Pedro as part of a wider South American adventure, do not plan around the weather here.
 You will need to focus on the weather for Machu Picchu and/or Patagonia as they are far more volatile.

 Important note: Every man and his dog dreams of a heart warming and unforgettable sunset over the Atacama Desert.
-If you visit in Summer (Dec-Feb), bear in mind that you will not be alone (in the universe – we’re full of them!).
+If you visit in Summer (Dec-Feb), bear in mind that you will not be alone.
 There will be hired camper vans and fleets of tourist buses littered across the valley floor with endless tour groups dotted around the viewpoints.
 Which could defeat the purpose of searching for an isolated “we’re the only people out here” feeling.
 Like being on the Moon.

 If you’re traveling long term and have a budget you’ll discover that San Pedro will not be a cheap place for you to visit.